danielpowney/multi-rating/readme.txt

 * Edit ratings in WP-admin (Editor & Administrator user roles can only do this)
 * In-built template system for customization
 * All data stoted in your own WordPress database - no signup required!
+* Fully WPML compatible

 Here's a live demo: http://danielpowney.com/multi-rating/

-The plugin is i18n translation ready (.pot file in the languages directory).
+The plugin is i18n translation ready.
 Different versions of Font Awesome are supported as well to help prevent any theme or plugin conflicts.
-For WPML plugin support, there is a wpml-config.xml file in the languages directory of the plugin.

 = Shortcode Examples =